Ray4eva/ToyosiCV/README.txt

 To edit the content open the corresponding *.html files and open them in an editor such as VSCode or Notepad++.
 Search for the content you want to change and edit it to the text you want.
-Save the file and reopen HTML file in browser to see the changes.
+Save the file and reopen HTML file in browser to see the changes. auto save not available

 2. Editing Styles of template